ncaew/rtl8192du-0BDA-8194/README.md

 ## On Raspberry Pi 3 kernel version: 4.4.50
 * Native compiling is ok.
 * STA Mode testing is passed.
-* AP Mode testing is passed.
+* AP Mode testing is failed.

+## On Rock64
+* Native comipling is ok.
+* STA Mode do not test.
+* AP Mode do not test.